somdeepkundu/Night-Time-Lights/README.md

 To create a visually informative representation of the data, a unique color scheme is employed.
 Specifically, a color progression is defined from red to blue.
 In this progression, red signifies older developments, while blue denotes newer ones.
 By using this color spectrum, the visualization aims to highlight temporal trends in urbanization and infrastructural changes.

 The code then proceeds to select and process the nighttime images for each year, computing the median radiance for each period.
 This step is crucial to reduce any potential noise or outliers in the data, ensuring a clearer representation of urban areas' light intensity.
-With the median radiance values obtained for the years 2014-15, 2017-18, and 2021-22, the code generates an RGB composite image.
+With the median radiance values obtained for the years 2014-15, 2017-18, and 2021-22, the code generates an RGB composite image, that create a perception of abstraction of reality.
 The RGB composite combines the three images into a single representation by assigning each image to a specific color band: red for 2014-15, green for 2017-18, and blue for 2021-22.
 This composition effectively presents the developmental changes over time in a visually intuitive manner.

 ![image](https://github.com/zomm0095/Night-Time-Lights/assets/62704009/c538b7ea-1f2e-48dc-adaf-310b31309fbc)